 How do I know if film negatives are starting to go bad?
 And what happens when they do?

-According to The Image Permanence Institute, which created the first standardized tests for film decomposition, the vinegar, being a weak acid, won’t have immediate effects on the film.
+According to The Image Permanence Institute (the organization that created the first standardized tests for film decomposition), vinegar, being a weak acid, won’t immediately degrade the film.
 The first signs, however, are that the color dyes will begin to fade, and the emulsion will become softer.

 As the decomposition progresses, the gelatin emulsion can start to stick to the plastic negative preservers, while the acetate base will start shrinking and become extremely brittle.
 When the acetate base shrinks, it lets go of the emulsion in certain places, forming channels in the negatives.
 The negatives can also form crystalline, or liquid-filled bubbles underneath the emulsion.